How To Wash Down Jackets With 7 Awesome Steps

 You’ll also need some down-specific detergent.
 I recommend the Nikwax Down Wash Direct product because it’s worked well.

-It’s highly recommended by a lot of different people out there and down manufacturers.
+It’s highly recommended by many different people out there and down manufacturers.

 3. A Few Tennis Balls

 I also recommend that you grab a few tennis balls.
-You’re not going to play tennis, but these are super useful when drying the jacket.
+You won’t play tennis, but these are useful when drying the jacket.

 It helps break up the clumps.
-The down jacket may be a little bit wet and starting to stick together.
+The down jacket may be slightly wet and starting to stick together.

 4. Washer And Dryer

 That’s it, and you don’t need anything else.
-You don’t need fabric softener or bleach or those static sheets that you throw in the dryer.
+You don’t need fabric softener, bleach, or static sheets you throw in the dryer.

 All you need is what I mentioned above.